mcb5637/BTX_CAC_Compatibility/README.md

 Modifies BTX (and BTXMinusWeapons, if present) for CAC.

 Installation: (requires working BTX installation)
- - Download CustomBundle https://github.com/BattletechModders/CustomBundle		(i use 0.2.96, newer versions seem to have some ai crashes)
+- Download CustomBundle https://github.com/BattletechModders/CustomBundle		(i use 0.2.96)
 - Download IRTweaks https://github.com/BattletechModders/IRTweaks				(i use REL_0.9.2.2)
 - Download IRBTModUtils https://github.com/BattletechModders/IRBTModUtils		(i use REL_1.10.0)
 - Remove BTMLColorLOSMod and MechResizer from your BTX installation (as CAC and CU basically do the same)
+- Remove FewerHeadInjuries from your BTX install (IRTweaks is configured to to the same, just better)
 - Add IRBTModUtils and IRTweaks to your mods folder
 - Add CustomAmmoCategories, CustomComponents, CustomLocalization, CustomActivatableEquipment and CustomUnits to your mods folder (only add these 5 from CustomBundle, the rest is not needed)
 - Remove the folder CustomAmmoCategories/StreamingAssets
 - Add BTX_CAC_Compatibility, overriding files from anything previously mentioned and MissionControl and BiggerDrops

 Component list (Clan & SLDF ones included):